odin-lang/Odin/README.md

 # The Odin Programming Language

-Odin is fast, concise, readable, pragmatic and open sourced.
+The Odin programming language is fast, concise, readable, pragmatic and open sourced.
 It is designed with the intent of replacing C with the following goals:
 * simplicity
 * high performance
 * built for modern systems